kidz55/todoList/README.md

 - remove a task from the todo list
 - Set an expiration date for a task (extra)
 - Added a filter for expired tasks (extra)
+- The todolist is paginated with a max per page of 10 items (extra)

 ## Explanation